 Dues and Fees

-in addition to an initiation fee, and sent to the Registrar who shall pay the same to the Treasurer if the application is approved.
+The application for membership shall be accompanied by the current annual dues, in addition to an initiation fee, and sent to the Registrar who shall pay the same to the Treasurer if the application is approved.

 Section 2.
 The annual dues shall be subject to change as the Executive Committee may recommend and the Association approve.

-Section 3.
 The fee for Life Membership shall be subject to change as the Executive Committee may recommend and the Association approve.